 Why you should travel alone at least once in your life

-If you asked me three years ago if I would travel to a foreign country alone once I got my passport, I’d immediately say no. One thing you should know about me is that I am scared of being left in an unfamiliar territory where I don’t know anyone, especially if there are crowds.
-For years, I’ve also just been comfortable following my family and/or friends around during trips to places like Bohol, Baler, and Albay.
+If you asked me three years ago if I would travel alone to a foreign country once I got my passport, I’d immediately say no. One thing you should know about me is that I am scared of being left in an unfamiliar territory where I don’t know anyone, especially if there are crowds.
+For years, I’ve also just been comfortable following my family and friends around during trips to places like Bohol, Baler, and Albay.

 Fast forward to 2018 when I finally got my passport.
-Shoutout to the Department of Foreign Affairs (DFA) for freeing up a bunch of passport appointment dates—without which I wouldn’t be able to go to Shanghai, Fukuoka, Nagasaki, and Hong Kong for work.
+Shoutout to the Department of Foreign Affairs for freeing up a bunch of passport appointment dates—without which I wouldn’t be able to go to Shanghai, Fukuoka, Nagasaki, and Hong Kong for work.

 Those trips somewhat awakened the travel bug in me.
 Next thing I knew, I was booking a solo trip going back to Hong Kong in time for my 25th birthday last July.
 “I can’t believe I’m doing this!”
 I told my boyfriend minutes after finalizing my ticket purchase.